 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-Certification as a Phlebotomy Technician (PBT) by the American Society for Clinical Pathology (ASCP), or an organization acceptable to the University of Connecticut Health Center which provides relevant training may be substituted for the General Experience.
+Certification as a Phlebotomy Technician (PBT) by the American Society for Clinical Pathology (ASCP), or an organization acceptable to the Department of Correction which provides relevant training may be substituted for the General Experience.

 Incumbents in this class must be willing to undergo periodic tests or immunization for communicable diseases;

 Incumbents in this class may be required to lift standard laboratory equipment, trays/boxes of glassware;

 Incumbents in the class may be exposed to disease carrying substances and moderately disagreeable conditions.